-1. Right-click on the speaker icon at your system tray, and choose Playback devices, which opens up Playback tab in Sound dialog box.
+1. Right-click on the speaker icon at your system tray, and choose Playback devices, which opens up the Playback tab in the Sound dialog box.

 2. Right-click the device, and choose Properties.

-3. In Speakers properties window, go to Enhancements, and check “Loudness Equalization” option.
+3. In the Speakers properties window, go to Enhancements, and check “Loudness Equalization” option.

 To turn it off if you find the sound volume is now too loud, go to the same place and uncheck the Loudness option.